Meet Our Testing Team

 Now, let’s discuss our sleeper ratings for the Nolah Signature 12 Mattress.

 The ideal firmness and thickness settings for a mattress largely depend on a sleeper’s body weight, shape, and preferred sleep position.
 In order to better inform our readers and avoid subjectivity in our review, the team evaluated the bed with sleep testers of varying body types and position preferences.

 Lightweight Sleepers – Less than 130 lbs.

 The Signature ranks very well for lightweight sleepers, with very good pressure relief and spinal alignment for side, back, and stomach sleepers.
-Individual preferences will determine which side of the mattress to use, but light sleeper generally prefer softer surfaces.
+Sleepers who weigh less than 130 pounds generally prefer softer surfaces.